mdfaizanahmed786/Data-Structures-Algorithms/README.md

 # Data-Structures-Algorithms
-A repo to help you understand important questions in Data Structures and Algoritms
+A repo to help you to get started in Data Structures and Algoritms.